hashicorp/vault-action/README.md

 # vault-action

-A helper action for easily pulling secrets from the v2 K/V backend of vault.
+A helper action for easily pulling secrets from the default v2 K/V backend of vault.

 ## Example Usage